grafana/k6-docs/src/data/markdown/translated-guides/en/03 Using k6 browser/04 Migrating to k6 v0-46.md

 These updates make the usage of our API more straightforward for users, aiding in more consistent and automatic resource management.

+For all the details, make sure to review the complete changelog for [k6 version 0.46](https://github.com/grafana/k6/releases/tag/v0.46.0).
+For more information watch [k6 Office Hours #98](https://www.youtube.com/watch?v=fK6Hpvt0pY0), where we discuss the latest changes in k6 browser, and, as always, ask in [the community forum](https://community.grafana.com/c/grafana-k6/k6-browser/79) if you need our help!